Liam McKechnie: High Court

-McKechnie was appointed as a Judge of the High Court in October 2000.
+McKechnie was appointed a High Court judge in October 2000.
 He presided over competition matters in the High Court from 2004 to 2010.
 He heard the case of Competition Authority v.
 Beef Industry Development Society at first instance in 2006.
 He also sat as a judge in the Special Criminal Court and the Court of Criminal Appeal.

 In the High Court, McKechnie made Ireland's first declaration of incompatibility under the European Convention on Human Rights Act 2003 in Foy v An t-Ard Chláraitheoir.
 He heard the Miss D case in 2007, where he determined that a seventeen-year-old girl in care could travel to the United Kingdom to obtain an abortion.
 An editorial in the Irish Examiner said the decision was "compassionate, sympathetic and landmark".
 Also in 2007, he decided in the Mr. G case that an unmarried father had a right to withhold or give consent before their child is removed from the country.
 The Supreme Court upheld the decision.
 He heard a challenge to the legality of the Twenty-eighth Amendment of the Constitution of Ireland in 2009.

 His decision in Digital Rights Ireland v.
 Minister for Communications clarified the rules of standing, outlining criteria required for a company to pursue an actio popularis.

-In 2010, he was elected President of the Association of European Competition Law Judges, which represents judges from each of the European Union member states.
+In 2010, he was elected President of the Association of European Competition Law Judges Association of European Competition Law Judges, which represents judges from each of the European Union member states.